 - Developing your leadership skills through mentorship

-- Co-author policies that shape a thriving community landscape
+- Co-authoring policies that shape a thriving community landscape

-- Participate in collaborative annual efforts to celebrate and uplift Black Excellence:
+- Participating in collaborative annual efforts to celebrate and uplift Black Excellence:

 - Black History Month